 - What We Do

-Under the NES, your employer must give you a written notice specifying the day of termination of your employment no later than the last day you worked for your employer.
+Under the National Employment Standards (NES) set out in the Fair Work Act 2009, if you are eligible to receive notice, your employer must give you written notice specifying the day of termination of your employment no later than the last day you worked for your employer.

 Your employer can give this notice by delivering it to you personally, leaving it at your last known address or by sending it to your last known address by pre-paid post.
 Your employer may receive a financial penalty for not giving you a written notice even if it has complied with the minimum notice of termination or pay instead of notice requirements.